 Start with the needs assessment.
 It’s the process of identifying gaps in your company’s internal processes or employees’ skillsets and developing a plan to fill those gaps.

 You can perform needs assessment on three levels:

 - Organizational — where you identify organizational problems (e.g. poor customer feedback) and come up with a way to fix these problems through training.

-- Operational — where you review internal processes and tasks to spot gaps that can be filled by training.
+- Operational — where you review internal processes and tasks to spot gaps that can be filled by training and process transformation.

 - Individual — where you determine an individual employee’s performance to create a job-specific training program.

 Run an assessment on all three levels to get a clear picture of your organization's training requirements.